 Though the acceptance of English is a plus for a British business, you must prepare to communicate according to the population targeted.

-The existing law of the country on labeling requires that consumers of the targeted market be able to read the product information.
+The existing law of the country on labelling requires that consumers of the targeted market be able to read the product information.
 Therefore, for a new brand, usage of both Dutch and French on labels is an oft-opted practical solution.

 When targeting German communities around the Belgian-German border, featuring information in German on labels is recommended.

 There may be some additional requirements for specific products such as textile, etc. It is best to check with requisite authorities for the same.